Zuck, Bezos, Cook: Who takes the fall in D.C.’s antitrust games?

 The tech giants know this.
 Someone’s going down.
 Their real fight isn’t with Congress or the Department of Justice or regulators from any particular agency.
 The real fight is to make another company the more appealing target.

-Testifying via webcam, each CEO had his pre-canned lines about how they’re patriots (Zuckerberg) or the embodiment of the American dream (Bezos) or a humble phone manufacturer who really shouldn’t be here (Cook).
+Testifying via webcam, each CEO had his precanned lines about how they’re patriots (Zuckerberg) or the embodiment of the American dream (Bezos) or a humble phone manufacturer who really shouldn’t be here (Cook).
 “Just as America’s technology leadership is not inevitable, Google’s continued success is not guaranteed,” Pichai argued, cleverly tying America’s fate to his own.
 “Google operates in highly competitive and dynamic global markets.”

 The point wasn’t to convince Congress that they’re angels.
 Facebook failed to prevent Russian interference in our elections and turned American politics into an algorithmic rage machine.
 Amazon’s market position is so dominant that it can erase billions of dollars in value just by looking at a competitor.
 Apple, which takes a cut of practically every dollar that flows through its ecosystem, is approaching a $2 trillion market cap.
 Google has been fined three times by the EU for anticompetitive behavior.